Make-School-Courses/SPD-1.2-Agile-Development-UI-UX/README.md

 ## 7. Git & GitHub Pt 2 - ALAN
    - **In Class Activities**
-        - *Industry Contacts Challenge #2* - Students will connect with an industry professional, this time, to get feedback on their app and design.
-We'll cover how to strategicially make the most time out of your meeting, hacks to finding contact information, the ingredients of a stellar thank you note, and much more.
-   - **After Class** - 1) send an email to reach out to an industry contact for feedback on your product, advice on how to be a successful engineer.
-You can schedule a call or meet in person.

-## 7. Industry Contacts XXX GitHub Pt 2 - ALAN
-   - **In Class Activities**
-        - *Industry Contacts Challenge #2* - Students will connect with an industry professional, this time, to get feedback on their app and design.
-We'll cover how to strategicially make the most time out of your meeting, hacks to finding contact information, the ingredients of a stellar thank you note, and much more.
    - **After Class** - 1) send an email to reach out to an industry contact for feedback on your product, advice on how to be a successful engineer.
 You can schedule a call or meet in person.

 ## 8. Design: UI Layout and Grid System - Discuss and present grid systems.  - MITCHELL
    - **In Class Activities**